ahmedzaki98/react-social-media-app-Frontend-/README.md

 # Z##social

 ## Description
-the project is a social media App
+the project is a social media App, and the web App has a Dark Mode option such you can switch between dark and light modes easily.

 ## Techs:
 1. HTML5